SnehaNagaraj/find-min-max-Java/README.md

 # Find the max and min number
-Find the min. and max. number in array using Java programming language
+Find the min. and max. number in a array using Java programming language